thumDer/dynatask/README.md

 # DynalistToCalendar

-Sending data from Dynalist to some calendars via API
+Fetching data from Dynalist, filtering, and pushing/syncing to different Calendars and Tasklists.